sama1mansn/greenfield-docs/docs/guide/storage-provider/introduction/workflow.md

 ## Get Approval

-[Get Approval](../../../api/storage-provider-rest/get_approval) API includes actions: CreateBucket and CreateObject.
+[GetApproval](../../../api/storage-provider-rest/get_approval) API includes actions: `CreateBucket` and `CreateObject`.
 To upload an object into SP, you must first send a CreateBucket approval request, which will create a bucket on the Greenfield blockchain.
 If the request is successful, you can then send a CreateObject approval request.
 Both of these actions are used to determine whether SP is willing to serve the request.
 SP may reject users with a bad reputation or specific objects or buckets.
 SP approves the request by signing a message for the action and responding to the users.
 By default, SP will serve the request, but it can refuse if it chooses to do so.
 Each SP can customize its own strategy for accepting or rejecting requests.

 The flow chart is shown below: